In control with Koppert

 Bumblebees are an indispensable ally for growers worldwide, offering reliable and efficient pollination solution that elevates crop yields and overall quality.
 Their carefully managed deployment guarantees the optimal pollination required for increased fruit set and enhanced crop uniformity, ultimately driving profits for growers.
 Bumblebees work diligently seven days a week, from dawn to dusk, even in unfavourable weather conditions.
 The Koppert hives are user-friendly, safe, and necessitating minimal maintenance.
 By implementing best practices, growers can create an environment that maximizes the advantages of bumblebee pollination, ensuring bountiful harvest.

-Aphid control with hoverfly Syrphidend in lettuce
+Aphid control with lacewings in lettuce

-Spider mite control with Spical Plus in celeriac
+Spider mite control with Spical-Plus in celeriac

 Spider mites are pests that present a threat to many crops throughout the world, including celeriac.
 Despite their small size, they can cause severe damage very rapidly due to their great reproductive capacity.
 There are more than 1200 species worldwide, many of them are common crop pests.
 The two-spotted spider mite, Tetranychus urticae, is by far the most important species in many outdoor crops.